winton/mover/README.markdown

 The two tables do not have to be identical.
 Only shared columns transfer.

-If a record with the same primary key already exists, an update occurs.
+If a primary key collision occurs, the destination record is updated.

 Callbacks
 ---------